upa/nante-wan/README.md

 #### 2. Prepare spoke router

-Nante-WAN provides a docker images that performs a spoke router of EVPN/VXLAN over DMVPN networks.
-This docker images must runs on host network stacks to manipulate routing table entries even if it is insecure.
+Nante-WAN provides a docker image that performs a spoke router of EVPN/VXLAN over DMVPN networks.
+This docker images must run on host network stacks to manipulate routing table entries even if it is insecure.